SUPPORT DEER HOLLOW FARM, an historical teaching homestead farm

 here is a photo album showing the spirit of

 Friends of Deer Hollow Farm was formed in 1994.
-The five-member all-volunteer board of directors and the many generous donors all believe that Deer Hollow Farm is a rare Silicon Valley community educational center that must be preserved and supported.
+The twelve-member all-volunteer board of directors and the many generous donors all believe that Deer Hollow Farm is a rare Silicon Valley community educational center that must be preserved and supported.
 It's one of the last working homestead farms in Silicon Valley, a truly historic farm.
-More than 126,000 people visit the Farm each year, and 5,500 children come for field trips and Summer Camp.
+More than 126,000 people visit the Farm each year, and 5,000 children come for field trips and Summer Camp.
 The City of Mountain View provides Farm management and supplies; Midpeninsula Regional Open Space District provides the land, buildings and maintenance; the County of Santa Clara and the cities of Los Altos Hills and Cupertino provide Farm operations support.
 Friends of Deer Hollow Farm funds Farm operations, field trip scholarships, animal care and Farm improvements.
-Together these community funding partners support the Farm with about $412,000 per year.
-For more information, please see this PDF presentation about Deer Hollow Farm and Friends of Deer Hollow Farm.
-Also, see Friends of Deer Hollow Farm's brochure..
+Together these community funding partners support the Farm with about $440,000 per year.
+For more information, please see this presentation about Deer Hollow Farm and Friends of Deer Hollow Farm.
+Also see the Friends of Deer Hollow Farm's brochure..

 We are preserving the past and influencing the future.